Amy Spencer’s Consultancy Provides Flexible Employment Opportunities for Former Corporate Communications Workers

 Amy is also making another dream a reality, one she didn’t even realize she held.
 She is redefining what alignment between work and life can look like.
 Through Evo Communications, Amy is giving opportunities to talented people who want to work and have a lot to contribute, but who can’t commit to the time and physical presence often required by many organizations.
 That includes a talented and successful media relations practitioner who was ready to reenter the workforce after staying home with her kids, and a former communications executive nearing the end of her career who isn’t yet ready to retire but who no longer wants to work long hours in an office.

 All Evo team members have unique situations and get to structure their work in the best way for them, while enjoying collaboration and creative connection often not available to solo freelancers.
-That includes Amy, who is still unwinding from the routine of corporate life and working to fully embrace a totally new model for how work gets done.
-She’s enjoying more control over her days, greeting her kids when they get home from school and even adopting a dog—something her family had always wanted to do but just couldn’t make work with long days away from home in the past.
+That includes Amy, who is working to fully embrace a totally new model for how work gets done.
+She’s enjoying more control over her days, spending time with her kids when they get home from school and even adopting a dog—something her family had always wanted to do but just couldn’t make work with long days away from home in the past.